 19. Spend a day at Young’s Jersey Dairy

 Young’s Jersey Dairy is a family-owned farm that has turned their family traditions into a fun-filled destination.
 Located in Yellow Springs, OH, you’ll find family-friendly farm fun at Young’s Jersey Dairy all year round.
-Their fall festival is a must, and the *free* annual Easter Egg Hunt is a beloved favorite.
+Their Christmas tree farm is a must, and the *free* annual Easter Egg Hunt is a beloved favorite.
 Young’s Jersey Dairy, 6880 Springfield-Xenia Road, Yellow Springs, youngsdairy.com.

 20. Go shopping at Jungle Jim’s

 Jungle Jim’s is an amusement park for foodies, and shopping there is an experience.
 Kids will love it, too: there’s lots of visual interest at Jungle Jim’s, from pop culture characters to a fortune teller (statue) to vehicles perched above the aisles.
-It’s all very exciting!
-And fun.
 Jungle JIm’s, 5440 Dixie Highway, Fairfield, junglejims.com.

 21. Visit Parky’s Farm